-The programme is currently only offered as a full-time (Mode J9UF) one year course or as a specific part-time (J9UF24) two year course with an industrial placement (Water Management Option), and both lead to the MSc degree and the Diploma of Imperial College (DIC).
-More information is provided in the Course Handbook and Blackboard.
+The programme is currently only offered as a full-time (Mode J9UF) one year course or as a specific part-time (J9UF24) two-year course with an industrial placement (Integrated Water Management Option), and both lead to the MSc degree and the Diploma of Imperial College (DIC).
+More information is provided in the CEP MSc Programme Handbook and Course specification.

 Further information about the course structure

 Students complete the Core Course in the first term (October-December) which comprises taught modules, a small group seminar series, and continuous course work assessment.
 Environmental policy seminars conducted by external speakers also occur throughout the first and second terms.
 The Core Course emphasises contemporary policy debates through a number of cross-cutting themes: climate change and energy, international development, sustainability and health, and biodiversity.
-Core Course director: Dr Bill Sheate.
-Click on the links below to find out more about each module.
+The Core Course Directors is Dr Caroline Howe.

 Learning outcomes for the core course